 There are certain types of flowers, traditionally gifted on Valentine’s Day, that are very dangerous for our animal friends, due to the components they possess.
 And some plants, while not poisonous, can be harmful, such as roses, since they have sharp thorns that can cause lacerations.

 Numerous types of popular flowers are deadly to pets, especially cats.
-Many flowers can lead to vomiting, diarrhoea and stomach irritation.
+Many flowers can lead to vomiting, diarrhea and stomach irritation.
 This is especially true of lilies; all varieties are incredibly noxious to cats!

 Cats are especially curious about these types of flowers, so you must be very careful if you have one at home.
 Our best advice, even if your pet doesn’t seem interested, is not to allow lilies in the house (or the garden).
 If your cat chews on the leaves or petals, drinks the water the flowers stand in, or rubs against the pollen, they are at risk of kidney failure.
 Why this happens is still a mystery, but the fact remains clear- lilies contain something that is deadly to cats.